jrabbit/pyborg-1up/docs/source/deploy.rst

   * Create :program:`pyborg` user (:kbd:`adduser pyborg --no-create-home --shell /bin/false`)

-  * Create your desired python virtualenvs (Use :kbd:`virtualenv` or virtualenvwrapper's :kbd:`mkvirtualenv`)

-  * Install pyborg either from source or pip into the virtualenv
+  * Install pyborg into pipenv.
+Either from source (git) or pypi.

   * Edit the unit files to match your system. (you probably aren't named Jack.)